 J.R.’s consumer knowledge and business acumen coupled with his father’s status as an undisputed leader in geriatric psychiatry proved to be an unparalleled combination.

 “Though JR didn’t grow up in a rural environment, he has a small-town mentality.
 This is important because we are working with families, not just individuals,” observes Dr. Greene.
 “Not only do J.R. and I have an emotional connection with small-town America and the senior population, but the company has the clinical expertise to do the job right.
 I marvel at the team of medical professionals who have made PMC their professional home.”

 “It’s a difficult industry because it’s a gray-matter illness,” suggests J.R.
 “No one can see the illness.
 There’s no immediate cure.
 There’s no quick pill.
 Our company improves the function and quality of life for our patients every day.
 Could anything possibly be more important?”

-“We build our teams around our mission, which is to improve the quality of life for our patients and ensure highly collaborative partnerships with our hospital hosts.
+“We build our teams around our mission, which is to improve the quality of life for our patients and ensure highly collaborative partnerships with each facility.
 Together, we are savings lives.”